 Pancreatectomy — Primary surgical resection is appropriate only for patients with no distant metastatic disease, a performance status and comorbidity profile that are appropriate for major abdominal surgery, and no radiographic interface between the primary tumor and the mesenteric vasculature.
 An overview of surgical treatment for pancreatic cancer is provided elsewhere.
 (See "Overview of surgery in the treatment of exocrine pancreatic cancer and prognosis".)

 Timing and duration — The optimal timing and duration of adjuvant therapy is not established.
-Typically, it is started within four to six weeks of surgery and continued for a total of six months.
+A focused guideline update on potentially curable pancreatic cancer from ASCO recommends adjuvant systemic chemotherapy for six months starting within eight weeks of surgery, assuming adequate recovery from surgery .
 There are no randomized trials addressing the impact of delayed initiation of adjuvant therapy on outcomes or the effect of a longer duration of therapy.
-However, at least some data support the view that delaying treatment initiation for up to 12 weeks to allow full recovery from surgery does not compromise the survival benefit , and modern adjuvant chemotherapy trials have permitted enrollment up to 12 weeks postoperatively .
+However, at least some data support the view that delaying treatment initiation to allow full recovery from surgery does not compromise the survival benefit [8,9], and modern adjuvant chemotherapy trials have permitted enrollment up to 12 weeks postoperatively .
 (See 'ESPAC-3 trial' below and 'Gemcitabine plus capecitabine' below.)

 Prior to beginning adjuvant therapy, all patients should undergo formal restaging with CT scans and a serum level of the tumor marker CA 19-9.
 Persistent postoperative elevations of the serum tumor marker CA 19-9 are associated with poor long-term prognosis.
 However, CA 19-9 levels are prognostic and not predictive of benefit from adjuvant therapy.